Charging the conformal window at nonzero $\theta$ angle: Chiral Lagrangian near the conformal window

-where the $c_n$ depend on a given theory.
-However, since the large-charge limit suppresses higher order terms in the previous series, it suffices to consider only the $n=1$ term.
-We will consider the mass term operator to have dimension $y=3-\gamma$, with $\gamma$ being the anomalous dimension of the fermion condensate constrained to be $0<\gamma<2$ by the unitarity bound \cite{Orlando:2020yii}.
-However, around $\gamma \simeq 1$ the underlying four fermion operator becomes near-marginal and therefore we will concentrate our analysis in the interval $0<\gamma<1 $.
-In what follows, we will consider our system on a manifold $\mathcal{M}$ with volume $V$ and curvature $R$ such that the underlying new scale of the theory is $\Lambda_{Q}=(Q/V)^{1/3}$ where $Q$ is the fixed baryon charge.
-Concretely, we will take our manifold to be $\mathcal{M}= \mathbb{R}\times S^{d-1}$ such that we can consider an approximate state-operator correspondence that implies \be \Delta_Q =E_Q/\tilde{V} \,, \qquad E_Q=\mu Q - \mathcal{L} \ee where $\Delta_Q$ is the scaling dimension of the lowest-lying operator with baryon charge $Q$, $E_Q$ is the ground state energy on $\mathbb{R}\times S^{d-1}$ at fixed charge, $\tilde{V}$ is the radius of $S^{d-1}$.
-After taking into account the background geometry and the dressing with the dilaton we arrive at the following two Lagrangians \cite{Monin:2016jmo,Son:2002zn,Hellerman:2015nra,coleman1988aspects,Orlando:2019skh}
+To access the (near) conformal dynamics of large charge operators we consider our system on a manifold $\mathcal{M}$ with volume $V$ and curvature $R$ such that the underlying new scale of the theory is $\Lambda_{Q}=(Q/V)^{1/3}$ where $Q$ is the fixed baryon charge.
+Concretely, we will take our manifold to be $\mathcal{M}= \mathbb{R}\times S^{d-1}$ such that we consider an approximate state-operator correspondence implying: \be \Delta_Q =\tilde{V}^{1/3} E_Q\,, \qquad E_Q=\mu Q - \mathcal{L} \ , \ee where $\Delta_Q$ is the scaling dimension of the lowest-lying operator with baryon charge $Q$, $E_Q$ is the ground state energy on $\mathbb{R}\times S^{d-1}$ at fixed charge, $\tilde{V}^{1/3}$ is the radius of $S^{d-1}$, and $\mu$ is the baryon chemical potential.

+As customary, we introduce the chemical potential into the covariant derivative as the zero component of a gauge field.
+The dynamics of the theory is controlled by various energy scales.
+These are the chemical potential $\mu$, the mass of the quarks $m$, the scale of the axial anomaly $a$, the scales of chiral and conformal symmetry breaking $\nu$ and $f$, respectively, and the explicit conformal symmetry breaking scale $m_\sigma$.
+One can envision different counting schemes respecting the following hierarchy

+The first inequality implies that the theory is in the broken phase where pion condensation occurs \cite{Bersini:2022jhs} while the last inequality ensures the applicability of the chiral EFT at finite chemical potential.